lucasthormann/Game-of-Life/README.md

 * Install the latest versions of the JDK and an IDE capable of compiling and executing Java files.

 **Program Execution**
-* I've used the Eclipse IDE for running and debugging.
+* I've used the Eclipse IDE for running and debugging, thus for simplicity sake I suggest that you do as well.

 **Conway's Game of Life Rule Set**
 - At the heart of this game are four simple rules that determine if a cell is live or dead.
 All depend on how many of that cell's neighbors are alive.